-This is a survey course of disability rights law, with an emphasis on federal and state statutes and case law, and some exposure to international human rights law and the contemporary concept of "disability justice."
-Areas of concentration are employment, government services, public accommodations, education, housing, mental health treatment and involuntary commitment, and personal autonomy.
+(Formerly Law 644) This is a survey course of disability rights law, with an emphasis on federal and state statutes and case law.
+Areas of concentration include employment, government services, public accommodations, education, housing, mental health treatment and involuntary commitment, and personal autonomy.
 We will review such statutes as the Americans with Disabilities Act (ADA), Rehabilitation Act (Sec.
-504), Individuals with Disabilities Education Act (IDEA), Fair Housing Act Amendments, California Developmental Services ("Lanterman") Act and the UN Convention on the Rights of Persons with Disabilities.
-The course examines disability from a civil and human rights perspective and has a "cross-disability" orientation insofar as it addresses the legal interests of persons with mobility and communication impairments, as well as intellectual and psycho-social disabilities.
-Exploration of the legal doctrine will be complemented with practical skills exercises and presentations by guest speakers.
-Special Instructions: Grades will be based on class participation and (1) short reflection essays on the readings and a short research paper for Writing (W) credit or (2) a long independent research paper for Research (R) credit.
+504), Individuals with Disabilities Education Act (IDEA), and the Fair Housing Act Amendments.
+The course examines disability from a civil and human rights perspective.
+Elements used in grading: Grades will be based on class participation (50%), and either several short reflection papers (50%) – Section 01 or a long independent research paper (50%) – Section 02.
 The student must consult with the instructor on the paper's topic, scope and format.
-After the term begins, students accepted into the course can transfer from section (01) into section (02), which meets the R requirement, with consent of the instructor.
-Elements used in grading: Class participation (40%), short reflection essays and short research paper (60%) or a long independent research paper (60%).
-Writing (W) credit is for students entering prior to Autumn 2012. – – – NOTE: The first class meets on Sept.
-24, Erev Rosh Hashonah (Eve of Jewish New Year).
-If you are unable to attend, the instructor will provide an accommodation to ensure that you are not disadvantaged.
-Please contact him before Sept.
-17 at 510.387.3956.
+After the term begins, students accepted into the course can transfer from Section 01 into Section 02, which meets the R requirement, with consent of the instructor.